methanoliver/fim-chronology/src/data/intro.md

 ## Explanations

-The entire point of coding this little piece of horror is to programmatically account for certain known "markers" which permit us to split at least some of the rest of the episodes into "before" and "after" states, like "Twilight's Ascension" or "CMC getting cutie marks" or "Zecora being befriended," as well as introduce other restrictions based on observed phenomena.
+The entire point of coding this is to account for certain known "markers" which permit us to split at least some of the rest of the episodes into "before" and "after" states, like "Twilight's Ascension" or "CMC getting cutie marks" or "Zecora being befriended," as well as introduce other restrictions based on observed phenomena, and observe them automatically while moving episodes around.

-Many, if not most, will be redundant, but that's not a problem when we have software taking care of them.
+The marker rules are described where reasonable: if we see the Friendship Castle, the episode occurs after it is created, if we see a character, this has to happen after they were introduced, etc.

 The idea is to write in as many such restrictions as possible, write up everything which looks like a restriction but isn't definite, and then shove the episodes around until they start making sense.
-Ideally, we want every episode to have at least one "must precede" episode and at least one "must follow" episode, and it's still far from having all the existing hard constraints listed.
-Something coherently continuous should emerge, if enough people play with it and send me their input.
+We're still far from having all the existing hard constraints listed.
+Something coherently continuous should eventually emerge, if enough people play with it and send me their input.

-The default reordering resented here as starting data and many of the original arguments that I started with, particularly where it concerns seasons 1 to 3, belong to someone else.
-A few of them are probably wrong.
+The default reordering presented here as starting data and many of the original arguments that I started with, particularly where it concerns seasons 1 to 3, belong to someone else.
 Unfortunately, I can't seem to find the original source anymore, and I basically had to OCR it out of images someone rendered them as.
-This was the longest reordered timeline I managed to locate, and I find that it works very well, particularly if you make a playlist of episodes in chronological order -- with certain exceptions which I marked up.
+This was the longest reordered timeline I managed to locate, and I find that it works very well, particularly if you make a playlist of episodes in chronological order.

-The marker rules are described where reasonable: if we see the Friendship Castle, the episode occurs after it is created, if we see a character, this has to happen after they were introduced, etc.
+That said, the default order is *known* to be wrong in several places.

 ## Seasons

 Since few episodes can be conclusively limited to happening during a specific time of year, episodes are marked with times of year they *can* occur in.
 These are soft constraints -- for your information only.
 The possible seasons are marked with obvious icons.

-In addition to that, a number of virtual season-change episodes hard-locked against each other are provided, and certain episodes are hard-locked against some of them, rather than just other real episodes, because they are are explicitly set at specific points in a year, or at least in specific seasons.
+In addition to that, a number of virtual season-change episodes hard-locked against each other are provided, and certain episodes are hard-locked against them, rather than just other real episodes.

 We do not know when the pony calendar year starts or ends.
-For this reason, this cycle starts at Summer, year 1, and continues on through the Summer-Autumn-Winter-Spring cycle.
+For this reason, this cycle starts at Summer, year 1, and continues on through Summer - Autumn - Winter - Spring.

 ## Usage